troyhacks/MoonLight/docs/develop/installation.md

     * touch ./interface/src/app.html (or windows variant?) so the build process will be triggered to create a new WWWData.h
     * build the project (✔)
     * check in your github manager (gitkraken of github desktop) that a new WWWData.h is created
-* If the ESP32 device AP is not showing up in your WiFi list it might be helpful to fully erase the ESP32 device before flashing (vscode 👽, Erase flash)
+* If the ESP32 device AP is not showing up in your WiFi list it might be helpful to fully erase the ESP32 device before flashing (VSCode 👽, Erase flash)
 * Sometimes the Serial log may show: [  5817][W][WiFiGeneric.cpp:1408] setTxPower(): Neither AP or STA has been started.
 This is from setTxPower in APSettingsService.
 Delay has been added to prevent this.